Updated : Apr 7, 2025

-As a property manager, you would always want to measure the performance of your property to keep improving your property performance.
+As a host, you should always measure your property’s performance to keep improving it.
 Tracking important metrics like Occupancy rate will help you quantify your property’s performance and craft an effective pricing strategy.

-The occupancy rate, one of the most important metrics to track your property’s success, tells you how many days your property is occupied from the days you have made your property available.
-To be able to increase your occupancy rate, you first need to understand, in-depth, how to measure it and how to derive insights from your results.
+The occupancy rate, one of the most important metrics for tracking your property’s success, tells you how many days your property is occupied from the days you have made it available.
+To increase your occupancy rate, you first need to understand how to measure it in depth and how to derive insights from your results.

 Let’s dive right into it.